cak1163/OOK_Morse_code/README.md

 This technique is used for garage, gate, and car keys, and is commonly used to transmit Morse code over radio frequencies in continuous wave (CW) operation.

+This GNU Radio project demonstrates how a random binary data stream can be used to transmit and receive a Morse code message.

 # Procedure

 # Future Enhancements